 - I always have to add this one in because notoriously homeowners forget.
 Be sure to remove any hose pipe you may have attached to an outside faucet.
 When the temperatures drop below 32 degrees Fahrenheit, water freezes.
 If you still have your hose pipes connected to the outside faucet, the water can freeze inside the spigot and potentially cause the pipe to burst inside of your home.
 You can also install a spigot cover to help insulate it from cold and freezing rain.

-These tips will help keep your home safe and cozy during the cold winter months and prevent potential costly repairs come spring.
+So are you winter ready?
+These tips will help keep your home safe and cozy during the cold winter months and prevent potentially costly repairs come spring.
 Doing a thorough home inspection on your own seasonally is helpful.
 Of course, you can always call a professional like us; but these simple tips will help!
 Enjoy the holidays!